 Night-Frights became an immediate hit.
 People were gathering in coffee shops dressed in gothic attire to watch the show together each Friday and Saturday night and the fan base grew quickly.
 Evelle had a live “fright line” where fans could call in during and after the show and this proved to be very popular.

 Night-Frights won MIDI awards its first and second seasons for excellence in programming by the Mid-America Cable Telecommunications Association.

 Night-Frights Fueled Other Horror Events

 That same year Evelle teamed up with the producers of the Full Moon Horror convention to bring the very first horror convention and film festival to Arkansas.
-That event drew celebrities and attendees from all over the country including Elvira, Charles Band, Kane Hodder, Micheal Graves, Tony Todd, Jeffrey Coombs, Linda Blair, Ari Lehman, Enigma and many others.
+That event drew celebrities and attendees from all over the country including Elvira, Charles Band, Kane Hodder, Micheal Graves (of the Misfits), Tony Todd, Jeffrey Coombs, Linda Blair, Ari Lehman, Enigma and many others.
 Coinciding with that event Evelle also graced the cover of Sync magazine and she officiated at an actual wedding marrying two zombies.

 A few years later Evelle organized the first (and still the largest) zombie walk in Arkansas.
 Zombies invaded downtown Little Rock with all of the proceeds benefiting a local animal shelter.
 This event predated The Walking Dead and zombie walks were rare at that time.